 b.
 It cannot be done for the interior part of the walls.

 c.
-It doesn’t give smooth and plain aesthetics appearance if it not done properly.
+It doesn’t give smooth and plain aesthetics appearance if it is not done properly.

 d.
 Brick/stone masonry may have defects even after pointing.